My dog swallowed what?

-By 4pm, Black Dog was still throwing up and looking terrible.
+By 4pm, Black Dog was still throwing up, had diarrhea and looking terrible.
 I quickly googled for information on dog vomiting.
 She seemed obsessed with a snake hole in our yard and the shed skin coming out of it.
 I was losing track of the plot on my Friday pretty quickly.
 My buddy Joey Two-Hands watched from the wings with a beer in his hand.

 “Dogs, snakes, and blood!” he said.
 “This is a suburban Friday!”

 Our weekend plans had us out of town most of Saturday.
 If the dog was still decompensating, it was going to throw a bloody wrench in our plans.
 So, at 4pm, I asked my wife to take the dog to the vet.
 An hour later, while I tended to the grill, she sent me this picture.